chipzoller/hugo-clarity/README.md

 `websiteDomain` Set the domain name of your website, in most cases same as your base URL this is required.

-`matomoDomain`   Default is set to plausible.io, this parameter is only required if matomo is self-hosted.
+`matomoDomain`   Set to Matomo domain

 `matomoSiteID`  Default is set to 1, change this to the siteid being tracked